franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 Project ▸ Open  ▸ "data\ne_110m_admin_0_countries\demo\projections-mismatch project"
 ```

 The same layer (world countries) have been created projected in Mercator and Eckert IV CRS and projection on the fly disabled.
 Look how different they are...
+Again, pros and cons?